-- Virginia agricultural exports, which also include forestry products, reached a new all-time high of $2.85 billion in 2013, up more than 8 percent in total value from the previous record reached in 2012.
+- Virginia agricultural exports, which also include forestry products, continue to be sought and valued by global markets.
 Virginia's agricultural exports are competitive in the global marketplace because of the high quality and diversity of products available for export and the Commonwealth’s excellent sea, air, and land port system.
 Governor McAuliffe’s strategic plan in agriculture and forestry for continuing to grow Virginia’s economy includes helping existing agribusinesses expand operations, recruiting new agribusinesses to Virginia, expanding international markets for Virginia products, and making strategic investments in rural infrastructure that support job growth in these areas.
 With more than thirty percent of gross farm income linked to exports, access to vibrant international markets is important to Virginia’s future economic prosperity as we position ourselves to be the largest exporter on the East Coast.

-Richmond April 19, 2017
+Richmond October 19, 2017

-Richmond March 29, 2017
+Richmond October 18, 2017

-Richmond March 07, 2017
+Richmond October 03, 2017

 Governor Announces 29th Annual October Virginia Wine Month Celebration